varunbhatia9/pubsub/README.md

 $subscriber_add = $subscriber->subscriberAddRequest($queue_id);

 To become a Subscriber
-// if queue exists we get Queue Id , else new queue is created

 $queue_id = $subscriber->createQueue('News');
-// subscribes to channel , if not already
 $subscriber_add = $subscriber->subscriberAddRequest($queue_id);

 To Publish a message to a queue